 It is important to emphasise, however, that early-stage prostate cancer generally produces no symptoms.
 This is why regular, routine prostate checks are important even if you have absolutely no symptoms.

 Prostate screening is an individual decision and should be discussed with your family doctor.
 There are many factors to consider including past medical history, age and family history.
 There are some actions that can promote and maintain prostate health.
 Some helpful hints include:

-Awareness of the prostate and its effect on men’s health is a key step in understanding the common but rarely discussed medical conditions that can occur with the prostate.
-September is Prostate Cancer Awareness month, look out for educational and health screening events in our community.
-Click here to view Thrive. our health and wellness programme.
+Awareness of the prostate and its effect on men’s health is a key step in understanding the common, but rarely discussed medical conditions that can occur with the prostate.

 This November Argus is partnering with Dynamic Urology Services to offer a free Prostate exam to men in Bermuda, both those with and without health insurance.
 To book your appointment please contact: 296-7296 or 601-8002.
 You can also email firstname.lastname@example.org or message via Facebook or Instagram @dynamicurology.